 Adding a Puppymonkeybaby to the Super Bowl conversation paid off for Mountain Dew.
 Incredibly, the brand achieved a retention rate of over 100% on YouTube.
-That means they didn't just retain viewers; they had people watching, on average, more than 100% of their 32-second ad—actually going back to watch their favourite parts again and again.
+That means they didn't just retain viewers; they had people watching, on average, more than 100% of their 32-second ad—actually going back to watch their favorite parts again and again.
 In the case of Puppymonkeybaby, the audience's retention was a great marker of the audience's attention.

 Whether you're running six-second or six-minute video ads, make sure you're measuring how attentive your audience is.

 Retention is a close cousin of watch time, another great way to measure attention.
 Our latest research shows the value of watch time for brands: The more people watch, the greater the lifts in brand metrics like awareness and consideration.
 Perhaps unsurprisingly, the three longest ads on the Year-End YouTube Ads Leaderboard also scored some of the longest watch times.
 Combined, they earned more than seven centuries' worth of watch time.

 Whether you're running a six-second or six-minute video ad (like Nike Football's "The Switch" on the Leaderboard), make sure you're measuring how attentive your audience is.
 In an age when two-thirds of TV viewers pick up another device during an ad break, take advantage of online metrics that let you measure your audience's attention.

 Resolution #3: In 2017, spend more time on mobile.
 Your consumers already do.